Skip to content ↓

 During games children develop a range of ball skills and techniques to play a range of sporting games.
 Within year 1 children spend time passing the ball including throwing and kicking and incorporating them in mini games to consolidate the skill in order to enable children to play more structured games in year 2 and participate in team games, developing simple tactics for attacking and defending

-During athletics children learn the skills of running, jumping and throwing in preparation for sports day.
+During athletics children learn the skills of running, jumping and throwing and applying these skills into a range of games.

-As a school we are committed to encouraging physical activity for all our children.
+As a school we are committed to encouraging physical activity for all our children and aiming for all children to be active for at least 1 hour every day.

 How to increase activity: